jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 - [Understanding REM Units](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/)
 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-## 2. Create and Scaffold the Game Page
+## 2. Create and Style the Game Page

 In this video, we will create the Game Page and display static question and answer information.
 Eventually, we will load questions from an API, but for now, we will hard code one question so to establish styling.